 Who can use Space?
 Anyone with any special/support needs of any age.
 People without special needs may also book the sensory rooms.

 What are the opening times?
-We are open 7 days a week and groups can book from 9am with the centre closing at 9pm.
+We are currently open Monday to Friday and groups can book from 9am with the centre closing at 9pm.
 In the coming months we are hoping to reopen on weekends, so do enquire when you book in case anything has changed.

 Are you open on Bank Holidays?
 Not usually, although special arrangements can be made.
 Groups have hired the whole centre for a bank holiday event.